 It’s a Match!

 Of course, every time you upload a project, the system looks up your translation memory for any previously translated similar or identical sentences.
 The degree of match between the source segment and a translation memory segment is expressed as a percentage figure:

 #1.
-Context Match – These are already translated sentences in translation memory, which are in the same context as your new texts.
+Context Match – These are already translated sentences in the translation memory, which are in the same context as your new texts.
 So, the sentence needs to be a 100% match (please, see below), and the sentence before and after that sentence needs to be the same as in the previous translation project.
-Context matches are usually larger parts of your document which were previously translated in other documents.
+Context matches are usually larger parts of your document which were previously translated, in other documents.

 #2.
 100% Match – If the content of a translation memory segment matches the source segment exactly, that is a 100% match.

 To qualify as a 100% match, the entire content (all characters and character formatting) of both the source document segment and the translation memory segment must match exactly.